donghanko/kospi_trend/README.md

 The Kalman Filter requires two prerequisites equations: [1] the transition equation and [2] the measurement equation.
 Within this filtering method, we build a trend forecasting model based on one-Dimensional Convolutional Neural Network (1D-CNN) model.

+We compare 1D-CNN prediction model with Kalman Filtered time series as input data with other neural network and settings in terms of time series metrics.